madsci1016/Sparkfun-MP3-Player-Shield-Arduino-Library/ReadME.txt

 *    0.4 added functions to cancel and resume external interrupt
 *        in case something else is on the SPI bus
 *    0.5 added skipTo() and related functions to skip around in track
+*    0.6 fixed for Arduino Mega use by calling SDfatlib properly.
+*           Blame Nathan for bad implentation of SDFatlib
 *
 *
 *